U-hamza/memos-ecs/README.md

 ## Overview
 I built a production-style DevOps deployment pipeline for Memos, using Docker, Amazon ECR, ECS Fargate and Terraform.
 The AWS infrastructure includes a VPC, public/private subnets, ALB, NAT Gateway, Route 53 and ACM, with the application secured behind HTTPS.

 GitHub Actions automates Docker builds, ECR pushes, Terraform deployments and post-deployment health checks using AWS OIDC.
-A Terraform-destroy pipeline was was also included but as a manual trigger and not part of the automation.
+A Terraform-destroy pipeline was also included but as a manual trigger and not part of the automation.

 ## Contents